Setup & OrganizeSaved Views

 Access it later

-Saved views appear in the Views dropdown in your inbox sidebar.
+Saved views appear in the Saved Views dropdown in your inbox toolbar.
 One click jumps you straight into the filtered list.

 Each saved view is either: